Reviewing Luvu Brands (LUVU) and The Competition

 |2.50

-As a group, “Household furniture” companies have a potential upside of 27.92%.
-Given Luvu Brands’ competitors higher possible upside, analysts plainly believe Luvu Brands has less favorable growth aspects than its competitors.
+As a group, “Household furniture” companies have a potential upside of 24.75%.
+Given Luvu Brands’ peers higher probable upside, analysts clearly believe Luvu Brands has less favorable growth aspects than its peers.

 Profitability

-This table compares Luvu Brands and its competitors’ net margins, return on equity and return on assets.
+This table compares Luvu Brands and its peers’ net margins, return on equity and return on assets.

 |Net Margins